jdurn3/startup/README.md

 - Node.js/Express HTTP service
 - Static middleware for frontend
-- Calls to third party endpoints: Rotates through different pictures of mountains.
+- Calls to third party endpoints: Rotates through different pictures on the side of the chat for styling.
 - Backend service endpoints - Placeholders for login that stores the current user on the server.
 Endpoints for submitting a trip.
 - Frontend calls service endpoints: I did this using the fetch function.